WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 During the [input registration](https://github.com/nopara73/zerolink#1-input-registration-phase), you select which coins you want to register for CoinJoin.
 These coins need to be confirmed on the Bitcoin timechain, unless they are from a Wasabi CoinJoin and you re-register them.
 In the background, Wasabi generates an input proof, a signature over a challenge message with the private key that locks up the coins.
-With this the coordinator can verify that you actually own this coin.
+With this the coordinator can verify that you actually own these coins.
 Then your Wasabi client generates several fresh addresses, depending on the value of inputs registered.
 The address of the anonset CoinJoin output must not be linked to your input, and thus it is [cryptographically blinded](https://en.wikipedia.org/wiki/Blind_signature) to incomprehensible cypher-text.
 Since the change output can be easily linked to your input with [CoinJoin sudoku](/FAQ/FAQ-GeneralBitcoinPrivacy.md#what-is-a-coinjoin-sudoku), this address is not blinded, but kept in clear-text.